Thomas Wolfe, Asheville’s Literary Son

 Two famous authors have similar names: Thomas Wolfe and Tom Wolfe, but the one whose house is in Asheville, North Carolina, is Thomas Wolfe (1900-1938), author of the classic Look, Homeward Angel.
 This dark story, published in 1929, is complex — the kind of book to read in small chunks in order to give it the the reflection the masterpiece deserves.

 Thomas Wolfe Memorial State Historic House

 The Thomas Wolfe Memorial State Historic Site at 52 north Market Street in downtown Asheville memorializes the writer’s life in his hometown, and its website offers activities for kids.
 It also has a very active and popular Facebook page.
 (The Asheville population is approximately 92,000, which is about twice the number of residents in the author’s day.)

-“Genius” is an excellent 2016 film about the relationship between Thomas Wolfe and editor Maxwell Perkins.
+“Genius” is a critically acclaimed 2016 feature film about the relationship between Thomas Wolfe and editor Maxwell Perkins.
 You can read the New York Times review of it here: Genius.
 Its all-star cast included Colin Firth, Jude Law, and Nicole Kidman.

 The Thomas Wolfe House is the eighth stop on our North Carolina Author Adventures Trail.